The Best of Bond... James Bond: Track listing

 A limited 2-disc edition, released in the US only, reshuffles the tracks, sorting chronologically the 16 title songs on disc 1, the three remaining tracks appearing on disc 2.
 It also includes four tracks that were originally missing from Goldfingers soundtrack (US release), although these four were included in the remastered soundtrack for Goldfinger in 2003 and appeared on the British LP in the 1960s.
 The "Thunderball Suite", was likewise not released on the Thunderball soundtrack until it was split up and used on the remastered release in 2003, along with extra unreleased music.

 Two rare additions were also made to the second disc.
 The first is the original version of "Goldfinger" sung by Anthony Newley who also wrote the song in collaboration with the film's composer, John Barry.
 Newley's jazz version was, however, replaced by Shirley Bassey's version in 1964 for the film and for release on the album.
 Newley's version was first released with the 30th Anniversary Collection.
 The second rare addition is Shirley Bassey's version of "Mr. Kiss Kiss Bang Bang" for Thunderball.
 Bassey had originally recorded the vocals for the track which initially was to be used as the main title theme; however, the song was replaced by Tom Jones' "Thunderball" after a decision by the producers that the title theme should feature the name of the film.
-Dionne Warwick was subsequently chosen to rerecord "Mr. Kiss Kiss Bang Bang", but even her version wasn't released on the Thunderball soundtrack till the 1990s.
+Dionne Warwick was subsequently chosen to rerecord "Mr. Kiss Kiss Bang Bang", but even her version was not released on the Thunderball soundtrack till the 1990s.